aimingoo/harpseal/README.md

 > for detail, @see ${harpseal}/infra/specifications/*
 > for Promise in lua, @see [https://github.com/aimingoo/Promise](https://github.com/aimingoo/Promise)

-all interfaces are promise supported except pedt.upgrade() and helpers.
+all interfaces are promise supported except pedt:upgrade() and helpers.

 ## pedt:run
 ```lua